fubark/cyber/docs/docs.md

         throw error.Failure
 ```

-### throws check.
+### Throws check.
-The compiler requires a throws specifier if the function contains an uncaught throwing expression: *Planned Feature*
+The compiler requires a throws modifier if the function contains an uncaught throwing expression: *Planned Feature*
 ```cy
 func foo(a int) int:
     if a == 10: